-- 9.1 The goals of the Behavioral Health Docket are described concretely and in measurable terms.
-Minimum goals are: - a.
-Treating participant's mental health symptoms; - b.
-Reducing crime; - c.
-Improving public safety, including highway safety; - d.
-Reducing recidivism; - e.
-Reducing behavioral health-related court workloads; - f.
-Increasing personal, familial, and societal accountability among participants; and - g.
-Promoting effective planning and use of resources among the criminal justice system and community agencies. - 9.2 The Behavioral Health Docket has an evaluation and monitoring protocol describing measurement of progress in meeting operational and administrative goals, effectiveness of treatment, and outcomes.
+9.1 The goals of the Behavioral Health Docket are described concretely and in measurable terms.
+Minimum goals are: a.
+Treating participant's mental health symptoms; b.
+Reducing crime; c.
+Improving public safety, including highway safety; d.
+Reducing recidivism; e.
+Reducing behavioral health-related court workloads; f.
+Increasing personal, familial, and societal accountability among participants; and g.
+Promoting effective planning and use of resources among the criminal justice system and community agencies.
+9.2 The Behavioral Health Docket has an evaluation and monitoring protocol describing measurement of progress in meeting operational and administrative goals, effectiveness of treatment, and outcomes.
 An evaluator examines the docket's adherence to best practices and participant outcomes no less frequently than once every five years.
-The docket develops a remedial action plan and

-- timetable to implement recommendations from the evaluator to improve the docket's adherence to best practices. - 9.3 The docket monitors and evaluates its adherence to best practice standards on at least an annual basis, develops a remedial action plan and timetable to rectify deficiencies, and examines the success of the remedial actions.
-Outcome evaluations describe the effectiveness of the docket's adherence to best practices. - 9.4 Information systems adhere to written policies consistent with state and federal guidelines that protect against unauthorized disclosure. - 9.5 The docket must use and maintain current data in an information technology system as prescribed by the Office of the Executive Secretary. - 9.6 The docket continually monitors participant outcomes during enrollment in the docket, including attendance at scheduled appointments, drug and alcohol test results, graduation rates, lengths of stay, and in-docket technical violations and new arrests. - 9.7 Outcomes are examined for all eligible participants who entered the docket regardless of whether they graduated, withdrew, or were terminated from the docket. - 9.8 Where such information is available, new arrests, new convictions, and new incarcerations are monitored for at least three years following each participant's entry into the docket.
-Offenses are categorized according to the level (felony, misdemeanor, or summary offense) and nature (e.g., person, property, drug, or traffic offense) of the crime involved. - 9.9 The Behavioral Health Docket in addition to the local advisory committee regularly monitors whether members of all sociodemographic and sociocultural groups complete the docket at equivalent rates.
+The docket develops a remedial action plan and timetable to implement recommendations from the evaluator to improve the docket's adherence to best practices. least an annual basis, develops a remedial action deficiencies, and examines the success of the The docket monitors and evaluates its adherence to best practice standards on at least an annual basis, develops a remedial action plan and timetable to rectify deficiencies, and examines the success of the remedial actions.
+Outcome evaluations describe the effectiveness of the docket's adherence to best practices.
+9.4 Information systems adhere to written policies consistent with state and federal guidelines that protect against unauthorized disclosure.
+9.5 The docket must use and maintain current data in an information technology system as prescribed by the Office of the Executive Secretary.
+9.6 The docket continually monitors participant outcomes during enrollment docket, including attendance at scheduled appointments, drug and alcohoresults, graduation rates, lengths of stay, and in-docket technical violations an arrests.
+9.7 Outcomes are examined for all eligible participants who entered the docket regardless of whether they graduated, withdrew, or were terminated from the docket.
+9.8 9.9 The Behavioral Health Docket in addition to the local advisory committee regularly monitors whether members of all sociodemographic and sociocultural groups complete the docket at equivalent rates.
 If completion rates are significantly lower for certain sociodemographic and sociocultural groups, the docket team investigates the reasons for the disparity, develops a remedial action plan, and evaluates the success of the remedial actions.

-STANDARD X Education and Training
+X. Education and Training